Dimer Models and Conformal Structures: Introduction

 \begin{Def} If $h$ is the minimizer of \eqref{ELbasic} as above, then the \emph{liquid region} of $h$ is the open subset

 Further, we say a subset $F \subset \partial \LL$ is \emph{frozen} if

 \end{Def}

-Note that with Definition \ref{LiqFrozen} we can have either a part or all of the boundary of $\LL$ frozen, even if it is the latter case that interests us most.
+Here (an in the sequel) \eqref{frozen.def} is a short hand notation meaning that ${\rm dist}(\nabla h(z_j), \partial N \cup \Gg) \to 0$ for every sequence $z_j \in \LL$ with ${\rm dist}(z_j, F) \to 0$.
+Note also that with Definition \ref{LiqFrozen} we can have either a part or all of the boundary of $\LL$ frozen, even if it is the latter case that interests us most.
 There we also have the direct but surprisingly useful characterisation,

+Here we recall that a map $f$ on a domain $\mathcal U$ is proper, if $f^{-1}(K)$ is compact in $\mathcal U$ for every compact set $K$ in the image of $f$.
+This has the equivalent characterization that $f$ maps boundary sequences to boundary sequences, which then connects \eqref{frozen.def} and \eqref{frozen bdry}.

-For \eqref{def:liquiddomain2} - \eqref{frozen bdry} to make sense, and for $\LL$ to be indeed open, we apply the work \cite{DeS10} of De Silva and Savin, who developed basic regularity theory for the variational problem \eqref{ELbasic}, for a general $\sigma$ bounded and strictly convex in $N^\circ \setminus \mathscr G$.
+For \eqref{def:liquiddomain2} - \eqref{frozen bdry} to make sense, and for $\LL$ to be indeed open, we apply the work \cite{DeS10} of De Silva and Savin, who developed the basic regularity theory for the variational problem \eqref{ELbasic}, for a general $\sigma$ bounded and strictly convex in $N^\circ \setminus \mathscr G$.
 We will recall their fundamental work in more detail in Section \ref{sect:terminology}.
-Their Theorem \ref{thm:DeS22} below implies that inside the liquid region $\LL$ the minimiser $h$ is $C^\infty$-smooth, and thus satisfies the Euler-Lagrange equation
+Their Theorem \ref{thm:DeS22} below implies that inside the liquid region $\LL$ the minimizer $h$ is $C^\infty$-smooth, and thus satisfies the Euler-Lagrange equation

 This gives also yet another view on the frozen boundary, as the subset of $\overline{\Om}$ where the Euler-Lagrange equation \eqref{eq:EL34} degenerates.
-Further, we show in Subsection \ref{subsect:topologyFiniteConn} that for any minimizer of \eqref{ELbasic}, the liquid domain has finitely many components, with each component finitely connected.
+Further, we show in Subsection \ref{subsect:topologyFiniteConn} that for any minimizer of \eqref{ELbasic}, the liquid domains with frozen boundary have finitely many components, with each component finitely connected.

-A glance at the computer simulations, such as Figures \ref{fig.first} or \ref{figQuasifrozen1}, shows it (at least intuitively) that the liquid region corresponds to the part where fluctuations can occur, while the frozen region arises from the part of graph which becomes completely ordered in the limit.
-The latter fact is perhaps not so obvious from the above definition, but will become clear by the analysis below; see Theorem \ref{thm:main2} b) and \eqref{general}.
+\begin{rem} A glance at the computer simulations, such as Figures \ref{fig.first} or \ref{figQuasifrozen1}, shows (at least intuitively) that the liquid region corresponds to the part where fluctuations can occur, while the frozen region arises from the part of the graph which becomes completely ordered in the limit.
+The latter fact is perhaps not so obvious from the above definition, but will become clear by the analysis below; see Theorem \ref{thm:main2} and \eqref{general}.
 Note also that for convenience we include the boundaries of the gas phases to the frozen boundary.
-For more exact and detailed descriptions of these correspondences see e.g. \cite{JohHav}.
+For more exact and detailed descriptions of these correspondences see e.g. \cite{JohHav}. \end{rem}

+\subsection{Results regarding the classification of frozen boundaries and the regularity of height functions: Algebraic curves, classification of singularities and the Pokrovsky-Talapov law.}